 School Programs: Grade Specific Field Trips and Mini-Hikes

 The Arboretum at Flagstaff offers grade-specific curricula in the natural sciences for students pre-school through high school.
 All field trips are experiential and place-based and led by trained environmental educators.

-All lessons are aligned with state and national scientific education standards, take place in an outdoor classroom, and designed to connect students to the nature around them.
+All lessons are aligned with state and national scientific education standards, take place in an outdoor classroom, and are designed to connect students to the nature around them.

-And don't forget about our Wildlife Program!
-Wednesday through Sunday, at noon, experience native species of birds, reptiles, and mammals up close with wildlife educators from Adobe Mountain Wildlife Rehabilitation Center.
+And don't forget about our Raptor Program!
+Twice daily except Tuesdays, at noon and 2pm, experience native species of birds of prey up close with wildlife educators from Airborne Raptors.

 To reserve a date for your class, call (928) 774-1442, ext.110.
 If you leave a message, please include your phone number and e-mail, the date and time you would like to visit, and your group’s size and grade level.

 All Grades: Mini-Hike.
 The 30 minute mini-hike will take place in the areas of the arboretum not covered in the field trip portion.
 These areas include the greenhouse, the pond, the herb garden, and the trails connecting these areas.
 Mini-hikes will be tailored individually for each group.

 Preschool / Kindergarten: The Five-Alive Senses.
 Students will be led through the Arboretum grounds where they will explore all of their five senses.
 Highlights include listening to the frogs and birds by the pond, smelling plants in the Herb Garden, and feeling different types of conifers on the woodland path.